 SPARC II Project Manager

-Dan is currently researching high-power, low-weight, flexible thin film photovoltaics for space application.
-The research is conducted in collaboration with Surrey University, Qioptiq Space Technology and Surrey Satellite Technology Ltd. The project has led to the first reported direct deposition of a thin film solar cell onto 100 micron thick space qualified cover glass.
-Initial targets have been exceeded with published solar cell conversion efficiency of 15 % and demonstration of durability with excellent adhesion of the solar cells subjected to extreme thermal shock testing.
-Most recently, Dan has collaborated with the Surrey Space Centre to build a flight demonstrator of the CSER solar cell which is now orbiting the earth on the UK Space Agency’s AlSat Nano satellite.
-The solar cell on-board AlSat Nano will feed-back live data on the cells performance and give this new technology the all important space heritage.
+Dan is the SPARC II project manager.
+In this role, Dan coordinates project management across the whole SPARC II consortium and provides technical leadership and engages in research activities on some aspects of the research programme.
+One of Dan’s current areas of research interest is high-power, low-weight, flexible thin film photovoltaics for space application.
+He has conducted research in collaboration with the University of Surrey, Qioptiq Space Technology and Surrey Satellite Technology Ltd leading to the first reported direct deposition of a thin film solar cell onto 100-micron thick space qualified cover glass.
+Most recently, Dan has collaborated with the Surrey Space Centre and the UK and Algerian Space Agencies to build a flight demonstrator of the CSER solar cell which is now orbiting the earth as part of the AlSat Nano mission.
+The solar cell on-board AlSat Nano feeds back live data on the cells performance and give this innovative technology all important space heritage.

 Emma joined CSER in 2009 after gaining her BA Hons in Leisure and Tourism Resource Management from Bangor University.
 Emma’s roles involve marketing, event coordination, business administration, finance and arranging travel itineraries for her colleagues at CSER.